ThePhD/ThePhD.github.io/_posts/2025-03-13-The defer Technical Specification.markdown

 The second, more unfortunate, reason is that `defer` was proposed before I got my hands on it.
 It was not in a good shape and ready for standardization, and the ideas about what `defer` should be were somewhat all over the place.
 Which is fair, because many of the initial papers were exploratory: the problem was that when we had to cut a C23 release, there was a (minor) panic about new features and there was a lot of concentrated effort to try and slim `defer` down into something ready to go.
 Going from the wishy-washy status of before that wasn't grounded in existing practice to something material caused the Committee to reject the idea, and state that if it came back it should come back as a TS.

 I could argue that this is not fair, because that vote was based off older version of the paper that was not ready and was subject to C23 pressures.
-The older papers were discussing various ideas like whether to capture variables by value at the point of the `defer` statement (catastrophic) or whether `defer` should be stapled to a higher scope / function scope like Go (also catastrophic), and whether writing a `for` loop would accurate a (potentially infinite) amount of extra space and allocations to store variables and other data that would be needed to run at the end of the scope (yikes!).
+The older papers were discussing various ideas like whether to capture variables by value at the point of the `defer` statement (catastrophic) or whether `defer` should be stapled to a higher scope / function scope like Go (also catastrophic), and whether writing a `for` loop would accumulate a (potentially infinite) amount of extra space and allocations to store variables and other data that would be needed to run at the end of the scope (yikes!).
 None of those shenanigans apply anymore, but we still have to go to a TS, even though it's a mirror-image of how existing practice works (in fact, *less* powerful than existing practice).
 Somewhat recently, we took new polls about whether it should go in a TS or whether it should go directly into the IS (International Standard; the working draft basically).
 There was support and consensus for both, but *more* consensus for a TS.

 It's not really worth fighting about, though, so into a `defer` TS it goes.